ordina-jworks/ordina-jworks.github.io/_posts/2020-08-28-kubernetes-clients-comparison.md

 When you minimize this window, you will notice a blue shell icon in the right bottom corner of Kubenav, which allows you to open your current logs or terminal again.

 The app is made in the Ionic Framework using Capacitator as cross-platform runtime, which is something you notice when you start using the app.
-I don't really like this feeling, as I prefer my clients to have a more native feeling, although I understand why the developers chose this approach.
+We personally don't really like this feeling, as we prefer our clients to have a more native feeling, although we understand why the developers chose this approach.

-The primary reason why I would use this application is because they support almost every resource combined with a GUI if you don't like using the terminal.
+The primary reason why we would use this application is because they support almost every resource combined with a GUI if you don't like using the terminal.
 However, I'm not a fan of the interface in general, as it seems to be messy and overwhelming at times when a resource provides you with a great deal of information in an uncategorized way.
 If you want to know every detail about your resource at all times, then this application is definitely for you.
-I didn't have a reason yet to use the mobile client, but I'm sure that depends on your use case.
+We didn't have a reason yet to use the mobile client, but we are sure it depends on your use case.

 <img alt="Kubenav slideshow" src="{{ '/img/2020-08-06-kubernetes-clients-comparison/kubenav.gif' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 1000px;">
 <p style="text-align: center; font-style: italic;">Kubenav slideshow</p>